Thermodynamics of static and stationary black holes in Einstein-Gauss-Bonnet gravity with dark matter: Black hole solution in the EGB gravitational theory with a generic spherical distribution of matter

 Another quantity that brings physical insights is the heat capacity.
 We can compute this quantity as $C_v = dM/dT_H$, which results in

-The last quantity that we are going to compute is the Gibbs free energy $F = M - TS$.
+The last quantity we will compute is the Gibbs free energy $F = M - TS$.
 We find directly this quantity by using equations (\ref{16.2}), (\ref{18.2}) and (\ref{20.2}), finding

 where $r_0$ is the radius in $A_0 = 4\pi r_0^2$.
 The equations (\ref{18.2}), (\ref{20.2}), (\ref{21.2}), (\ref{22.2}) cover, in an analytical way, all thermodynamic properties of an EGB black hole with a generic spherical distribution of matter surrounding it.
-In next subsection we are going to analyze these thermodynamic properties to three dark matter density profiles.
+The next subsection will analyze these thermodynamic properties of three dark matter density profiles.